srcolinas/Machine-Learning-Open-Cookbook/README.md

 # Machine-Learning-Open-Cookbook
 This repository contains Machine Leanring implementations for anyone to study.
-This is suppose to be used as teaching or self-study material, so the repository is structured in two branches:
+This is suppose to be used as teaching or self-study material.

-- `solutions`, which includes Machine Learning implementations
-- `homeworks`, which include only class and function definitions so that anyone can try to implement the algorithms by them self.
-This is the main brach of the repository.

-Each method or model has its own folder, in which you can find, among others, the folowing files:

-- `lib.py`, which contains the class definitions and implementations.
-- `data.csv`, which is a toy dataset used to test the algorithm.
-- `notebook_[XX].ipynb`, where we can test our implementations and hopefully help you gain some insights along the way.
-The `XX` is used to denote the order in which it should be read.

-Additionally, the `solutions` branch may have a `TUTORIAL.md` file for each of the models explained, which is supposed to be a self contained blog post for the model in question.

 ## Contents
 1. Linear Regression.